 At your market or grocery store, you may see colors such as yellow, green, red and even purple.
 I will give you instructions on how to make mango juice using a blender and how to make it using a juicer.
 No matter which method you choose, you will be rewarded with a refreshing, fresh and healthy juice.

-How to tell if a mango is ripe
+How to Tell if a Mango is Ripe

 When ripe, a mango will be very fragrant.
 Your nose knows!
 It shouldn't have one area that is overly soft.
-This means that area is damaged, perhaps dropped and bruised.
-Choose another.
-Mangoes ripen well in a fruit bowl.
-I often will pick mine from the tree when they have just started to go yellow and complete the ripening process inside.
+This means that area is damaged, perhaps dropped and bruised, select another.
+Mangoes ripen well in a fruit bowl so I often will pick mine from the tree when they have just started to go yellow and complete the ripening process inside.
 Sometimes if left to fully ripen on the tree, the bats will eat them.
 If it isn't the bats at night, the birds eat them during the day.
-If the fruit falls to the ground and splits open, I will leave a few on the ground for the ground feeding birds and butterflies.
+If the fruit falls to the ground and splits open, I will leave a few on the ground for the birds and butterflies.

-Cutting the mango.
+Step 1: Cutting the Mango.

 When you have selected your ripe mango you are ready to begin.
 Mangoes have a large flat stone inside, therefore you will need to cut from the top to the bottom, not across.
 Once you have sliced one side off, cut this into two pieces.

-Removing the skin of the mango
+Removing the Skin of the Mango

-This is only necessary for the blender, not the juicer.Next, take the skin off by running the knife between the flesh and the skin and place the mango into a blender.
+Next, take the skin off by running the knife between the flesh and the skin and place the mango in the blender.
 Do this with both sides.
-With a paring knife remove the skin off the stone section and cut away the as much as you can and place in the blender.
+With a paring knife remove the skin from the stone section and cut away the as much as you can and place in the blender.
 Do not put the seed in the blender.

-Grab a strainer and spoon.
+Grab a Strainer and Spoon.

 You now have a smooth mango juice.
-This can be used as a juice or as a puree to make into jam or on top of yoghurt, or even with milk for a mango milkshake.
-However you choose to use it, enjoy.
+This can be used as a juice or as a puree to make into jam or on top of yoghurt, or even with milk for a mango milkshake!
+However, you choose to use it, enjoy.

-Using a juicer
+Using a Juicer

 Another way to get the juice from a mango is simply by sucking it out.
 There is no knife, no peeler, just two hands, one mouth and teeth.

 Begin massaging your mango.
 You are releasing the juice from the fibres inside.
-Now just bite a one inch hole in the top.
+Now just bite a one-inch hole in the top.
 Place your mouth over the top and suck the juice whilst still pressing the sides against the mango stone.
 You will be left with an empty sack just containing the mango stone.
 The simplest and most natural way to enjoy mango juice.